 With these requirements fulfilled, you now have 2 main ways to obtain residency: adjustment of status or the consular process.

 If you are outside the US, you must follow the consular processing, which we will see the step-by-step process below.

 If you are already inside the USA please review our “Adjustment of Status” article .
 You can adjust your status without having to leave the country although, if you are not eligible, you must choose the consular procedure.

 Consular processing step by step

-After speaking with your expert immigration lawyer, you should follow the steps recommended by your lawyer and the Citizenship and Immigration Service (USCIS).
+After speaking with your expert immigration lawyer, follow the steps below recommended by USCIS.

-1. Make sure you are eligible to emigrate
+1. Make sure you are eligible to immigrate

 2. Submit the immigration petition